 JLabs JBuddies Studio

-Our runner up model for kids Bluetooth wireless headphones for kids are the Jlabs JBuddies Studio headset.
-These kids headphones have a nice and compact folding design that helps them overcome the slightly lacking audio and build qualities compared to the BT2200S.
+Our runner-up model for kids Bluetooth wireless headphones for kids is the Jlabs JBuddies Studio headset.
+These kids’ headphones have a nice and compact folding design that helps them overcome the slightly lacking audio and build qualities compared to the BT2200S.

 They also have a slightly more universal fit that should serve children from 2 and up very well.
 The design leans towards plastic vs the metal and viny-style of the BT2200S, but this can be good for kids who tend to have constant sticky fingers as it’s easy to wash.

 - Comes in multiple colors